wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 <a target="_blank" href="https://www.nist.gov/itl">
 NIST Information Technology Laboratory</a> emails out <a target="_blank" href="https://public.govdelivery.com/accounts/USNIST/subscriber/new?qsp=USNIST_3">bulletins about vulnerabilities</a>

 The National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) is a voluntary Framework that consists of standards, guidelines, and best practices to manage cybersecurity-related risks.

-Through a validated assessment performed by the Health Information Trust Alliance (HITRUST), a leading security and privacy standards development and accreditation organization, Office 365 is certified to the objectives specified in the NIST CSF.
+Through a validated assessment performed by the <a href="#HITRUST">Health Information Trust Alliance (HITRUST)</a>, a leading security and privacy standards development and accreditation organization, Office 365 is certified to the objectives specified in the <a href="#NIST">NIST</a> <a href="#CSF">CSF</a>.

+<a name="CSF"></a>

 CSF Functions and Categories maps NIST 800-53 to CIS Controls:
 <a target="_blank" href="https://user-images.githubusercontent.com/300046/55505643-c8cf3900-5610-11e9-8f79-3e7bec5cfe7c.jpg"><img alt="cybersecurity-nist-342x275" width="342" height="275" src="https://user-images.githubusercontent.com/300046/55505643-c8cf3900-5610-11e9-8f79-3e7bec5cfe7c.jpg"></a>